What do these statements all have in common?

 They are myths—falsehoods that are widely believed.
 Some myths are based on a modicum of truth, while others arise from misinterpretations or from a need for a great sound bite.
 However they come to be, they disguise themselves as truths and are commonly passed along without question.

 Myths with the most traction are those that seem to be "rooted in science."
 It takes courage to challenge the legitimacy of a myth cloaked in scientific language.
 Myths about the brain have been especially difficult to debunk since the brain isn't fully understood.
 But over the past few decades, scientists have learned more than enough to discredit a few popular brain myths.

-Fact: You use your entire brain.
+Brain Fact: You use your entire brain.

-Fact: The two sides are intricately co-dependent.
+Brain Fact: The two sides of the brain are intricately co-dependent.

-Fact: The brain can repair or compensate for certain losses, and even generate new cells.
+Brain Fact: The brain can repair or compensate for certain losses, and even generate new cells.

 After decades of research, scientists have finally begun to understand enough about the brain to design and develop effective tools for maintaining and improving brain function.
 Designed by top scientists, Posit Science's BrainHQ exercises speed up and sharpen the brain from the roots up.
 The exercises are clinically proven by independent researchers to help people think faster, focus better, and remember more.
 These improvements help you be your best for whatever matters to you—at work, with family and friends, in life.
 Try BrainHQ today.